nori-dot-eco/contracts/docs/Market.md

 Sets the Nori fee wallet address (as an integer) which is the address to which the marketplace operator fee will be routed during each purchase.

-@dev

-Emits a `NoriFeeWalletAddressUpdated` event.
+<i>Emits a `NoriFeeWalletAddressUpdated` event.

 ##### Requirements:

 - Can only be used when the caller has the MARKET_ADMIN_ROLE
-- Can only be used when this contract is not paused
+- Can only be used when this contract is not paused</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |